K4t3a/K4t3a/README.md

 ### About me
 - 🎓 I’m a 3rd-year student at IThub College.
-- 💻 Currently learning: Golang, REST API, and Linux.
+- 💻 Currently learning: Java, REST API, and Linux.
 - 🚀 Want to master and improve: NestJS and React.
 - 🎨 I enjoy doing design stuff!
 - 🌟 My dream is to become a senior developer.